sjones321/civ7-tracker/Project_Setup_Guide.md

 - Generate `CHANGELOG.md` releases from Conventional Commits.

 - Expand CI with link checking / HTML5 validators / badges as needed.

+### Project-file Sync (one folder up)

+Keep `project-file-sync.bat` **one directory above** the repo.
+It fills a sibling folder `project-file-updates\` with the canonical upload files and writes `MANIFEST.txt` next to the `.bat`.
+Upload the files listed in the manifest to ChatGPT’s project panel after each work session.